Mortgage For An Inherited Property

 If the property is already tenanted, rent will usually be paid to the estate until probate is granted.
 Once the title transfers to you, a buy to let mortgage can be used to refinance, release funds, or both.
 We can liaise with the managing agent or tenants to collect the documents valuers need, which helps the case run smoothly.

-Not all lenders offer this type of transaction, needing a cash deposit instead, so best to take professional advice to ensure you are considering the right lenders.
+Not all lenders offer this type of transaction, some lenders may still require a cash deposit, so professional advice is essential.

 Renovating an inherited home